Read sneak peek excerpts from...

 One day, an uncomfortable thought arose in my mind, “I wonder who is going to score Avatar 2 for James Cameron?”
 I sort of squirmed in my seat and changed the topic.
 But after closing my mind to the question, it returned with a surprisingly convicted reply, “You should do it.
 And you should do it to honor James Horner.
 There’s no one left on this planet more emotionally attached, more imaginatively immersed, and more musically conversant in the scoring language of Avatar than you are.
 You should absolutely score the next film.”
 That’s the story I told myself.

 I decided to reach out to Horner’s former agency, Gorfaine-Schwartz, and share my convictions.
-I called agent Cheryl Tiano, whom I’d met at GDC a few years prior.
-She represented a few of my friends in the game industry and I thought she could steer me in the right direction.
+I called agent Cheryl Tiano, whom I had met at GDC a few years prior.
+Cheryl represented a few of my friends in the game industry and I thought she could steer me in the right direction.

 She listened patiently as I explained my history with Horner, my experiences with Avatar, and the conclusion I had recently arrived at.
 Would she help me find a way to pitch Cameron with the idea?
 She took a moment to gather herself, and then stated rather flatly, “There is no chance in hell that you are scoring Avatar 2.”

-Tiano's statement returned to my mind many times in the months and years that followed.
-Such a brutal, castigating response!
-I was well aware that athletes often use such verbal disses as motivation to prove the naysayers wrong.
+Tiano's statement returned to my mind many times in the months and years that followed, “There is no chance in hell that you are scoring Avatar 2.”
+Such a terse, castigating response!
+I was well aware that athletes often use such verbal disses as motivation to prove their naysayers wrong.
 But to my tender soul, her stinging words felt more like cancer than rocket fuel.
 I vowed to never throw such poisonous darts at another creative spirit as long as I had breath to live.

 Instead, let me say this to every aspiring, striving, hopeful soul.
 To those who dream big, to those who aim high.
 It can be daunting to pursue a lofty goal.
 Other people’s cynical remarks can be crippling, deterring your pursuit of greatness.
 Do not absorb their barbs.
 Do not immobilize yourself by giving oxygen to such damning thoughts.